W-8 vs W-9 Forms: Decoding the Difference

 The W-8 form series includes five different forms, each with a specific purpose:

-1. W-8BEN: Used by foreign individuals to certify foreign status and claim tax treaty benefits.
-This form is particularly important for non-U.S. individuals who are receiving income from a U.S. source, such as dividends, royalties, or compensation for services.
+This form is particularly important for non-US individuals who are receiving income from a US source, such as dividends, royalties, or compensation for services.

-By filling out this form, foreign individuals can potentially reduce the amount of tax withheld from their U.S. income.
+By filling out this form, foreign individuals can potentially reduce the amount of tax withheld from their US income.

-2. W-8BEN-E: Used by foreign entities for the same purposes as the W-8BEN.
-This form is more complex than the W-8BEN and includes sections for entities to claim tax treaty benefits, certify their status under FATCA, and provide info about their substantial U.S. owners.
+This form is more complex than the W-8BEN and includes sections for entities to claim tax treaty benefits, certify their status under FATCA, and provide info about their substantial US owners.

-Also read - FATCA Reporting & Filing Requirements
+Also read - FATCA reporting & filing requirements

-3. W-8ECI: Used by foreign entities to certify that they are effectively connected with a U.S. trade or business.
+3. W-8ECI: Used by foreign entities to certify that they are effectively connected with a US trade or business.

-This means that the income they are receiving is connected with a U.S. trade or business, and they are filing a U.S. tax return to report that income.
+This means that the income they are receiving is connected with a US trade or business, and they are filing a US tax return to report that income.

-4. W-8EXP: Used by foreign governments, international organizations, foreign central banks of issue, foreign tax-exempt organizations, foreign private foundations, or governments of U.S. possessions to certify their status and claim tax treaty benefits.
+4. W-8EXP: Used by foreign governments, international organizations, foreign central banks of issue, foreign tax-exempt organizations, foreign private foundations, or governments of US possessions to certify their status and claim tax treaty benefits.

-This form is used by these entities to claim an exemption from withholding on certain types of income they receive from the U.S.
+This form is used by these entities to claim an exemption from withholding on certain types of income they receive from the US

-5. W-8IMY: Used by foreign intermediaries and foreign flow-through entities.
-This form is used by entities that are acting as intermediaries between a U.S. withholding agent and a foreign person, or entities that are receiving income on behalf of their owners or beneficiaries.
+This form is used by entities that are acting as intermediaries between a US withholding agent and a foreign person, or entities that are receiving income on behalf of their owners or beneficiaries.

 The W-8IMY allows these entities to provide information about the persons receiving the income, so the correct amount of tax can be withheld.